 Being so close to the ocean, eating seafood is a must if you can.
 Fresh seafood is easy to get from either local fishmongers or a co-op that you can cook yourself back at your GOR accommodation.

-If you prefer there are so many wonderful cafes, restaurants and chippies that will cook you a magnificent seafood feast of your choice.
-These are definitely the most delicious things to do on the Great Ocean Road.
+If you prefer, there are so many wonderful cafes, restaurants and chippies that will cook you a magnificent seafood feast of your choice.
+These are the most delicious things to do on the Great Ocean Road.

 Views on views of the Great Ocean Road

-There are some places where you can spend time on a lookout for getting some of the best views of the seaside towns on the Great Ocean Road as well as the stunning coastline as well.
+Tourists from all over the world enjoy great ocean road sightseeing.
+There are some places where you can spend time on the lookout for some of the best views of the seaside towns on the Great Ocean Road, as well as the stunning coastline.

-Marriners Lookout at Apollo Bay gives excellent panoramic views of the coast as well as the beach.
+Marriners Lookout at Apollo Bay gives excellent panoramic views of the coast and the beach.
 Port Addis also has a great vantage point for views after a stunning walk.

 Explore Victoria: 13 amazing places to experience autumn in Victoria